niemopen/niem-naming-design-rules/ndr-feedback.md

   - Identify terminology derived from RDF?
 Like Data property, datatype, class, range?

-- [ ] Identify synonyms?
+- [x] Identify synonyms?
 Or pick one?

-  - Data definition and documentation?
+  - Data definition and documentation? **data def**
-  - Adapter class and external adapter type?
+  - Adapter class and external adapter type? **adapter class**

-- [ ] Adapter class
+- [x] Adapter class

-  - Thought it could only wrap a single external property, not multiple properties from a single external namespace?
+  - Thought it could only wrap a single external property, not multiple properties from a single external namespace? **I don't see a rule for that.
+The text in NDR 5 rule 10-12 is plural; says "built from components…"

-- [ ] Atomic class
+- [x] Atomic class  **Renamed "literal class"**

-  - Doesn't look like we've defined atomic in previous NDRs.
-I've used it internally to mean a single simple type, no attributes, not a list, not a union.
-  - The definition given lines it up with NIEM simple content converted to CMF.

-- [ ] Attribute property
+- [x] Attribute property  **fixed**

   - "`isAttribute` is true doesn't describe what it is.

-- [ ] Augmentable class
+- [x] Augmentable class **Removed; all classes now augmentable**

   - Expand from "...can be augmented".
 "NDR allows to be augmented"?

-- [ ] Augmentation
+- [x] Augmentation

-  - Add a more generic entry for a generic augmentation?
+  - Add a more generic entry for a generic augmentation? **Done**

-- [ ] Class
+- [x] Class

   - Not limited to messages
-  - Add a more basic description
+  - Add a more basic description **Done**

-- [ ] Code list
+- [x] Code list

   - Is this a code property?
-A property with a code datatype?
+A property with a code datatype? **It's the set of valid code values**
-  - Any need to distinguish from the Code Lists specification, or are those "enhanced code lists"?
+  - Any need to distinguish from the Code Lists specification, or are those "enhanced code lists"? **We may want to rewrite that spec**

-- [ ] Complete model
+- [x] Complete model

   - Is definition overloaded?
-Human readable definition vs element and type definitions / declarations?
+Human readable definition vs element and type definitions / declarations? **Removed the term **

-- [ ] Data definition
+- [x] Data definition

-  - "each component" > "a component" so it doesn't read like the full set of definitions in a model.
+  - "each component" > "a component" so it doesn't read like the full set of definitions in a model. **Done**

 - [ ] Data property